D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - Export-AzResourceGroup

-This cmdlet capture the deployment state of the RG as it is and produces a ARM templatethat replicates the resources as they are presently ion the RG.
+This cmdlet capture the deployment state of the RG as it is and produces a ARM template that replicates the resources as they are presently on the RG.

 The remaining options do not apply: